New Delhi Indira Gandhi International Airport Guide (DEL)

-Named after former Indian Prime Minister Indira Gandhi, Delhi’s main airport is one of the major air transport hubs for the region.
-Our New Delhi Indira Gandhi International Airport guide includes information regarding terminal services, accessibility and nearby accommodation options.
+Named after former Indian Prime Minister Indira Gandhi, Delhi’s main airport is one of the major international air transport hubs for northern India and the entire country.
+A useful resource for travellers, our New Delhi Indira Gandhi International Airport guide includes information regarding terminal facilities, public transport access and nearby accommodation options.

 There are information counters (tel: +91 124 337 6000) in all terminals.
 For major enquiries and 24-hour information and assistance, contact the Airport Manager's Offices in the terminals.
 English is widely spoken by staff at the airport.

 A free shuttle bus links the two domestic terminals and the international terminal every 20 minutes.